-Whether you choose to complete the certificate, the diploma, or the Master of Arts in Religion (MAR) graduate degree, you will join with others literally around the world in expanding your knowledge of God's Word and your ability to communicate it more effectively.
+Whether you choose to complete the certificate, the diploma, or individual courses you will join with others literally around the world in expanding your knowledge of God's Word and your ability to communicate it more effectively.
 CUGN exists to serve the needs of individual Christians and of churches everywhere within the reach of the Internet, and we are here to walk with you as you study with us.